neubot/neubot/doc/faq.md

 process that implements the auto-update functionality, the other is an unprivileged process that is started on demand by the privileged process to download the tarball of a new version.
-Under Windows Neubot is started when the user logs in for the first time; subsequent logins don't start additional instances of Neubot.
+Under Windows Neubot is started when the user logs in and runs in the context of the user's session.

 Neubot has a minimal impact on system and network load.
 It spends most of its time asleep, and it performs automatic tests every 23-27